State Tax Returns, Deadlines, Extensions

 State income tax returns can differ significantly depending on where you live.
 Some states, like Florida and Texas, don't have any income tax at all, which simplifies things for residents there.
 Other states have more complex systems and may require different forms and procedures.

 For detailed information about each state's tax requirements, check out the page on states and taxes or use the navigation below.
-Remember, you need to file your state and federal tax returns together online by Tax Day in April.
+You need to file your state and federal tax returns together online by Tax Day in April.
 If you miss this deadline, you can still e-file until the October deadline, but after that, you'll need to file by mail.

 State Income